 Faces of Magnum:

-Blown in from the windy city, Recruiting team member Luke Litterio loves the life of adventure.
+Blown in from the windy city, Sr. Recruiter Luke Litterio loves the life of adventure.
 From scuba diving the bottom of the ocean to snowmobiling the frozen wintry tundra of Wisconsin, Luke has done it all.

 Tell me a bit about yourself, Luke!